robert-ferguson78/weathertop/README.md

   * Pressure
 * Trends are displayed for Temperature, Wind, Pressure with icons and text for values Falling, Stable and Rising based on last 3 readings from user
-* Member/User profile page to display user details including Email, First Name, Last Name and Password "password is hidden with ***"
+* Member/User profile page to display user details including
+  * Email
+  * First Name
+  * Last Name
+  * Password "password is hidden with ***"
 * Ability to update users profile for
   * First Name
   * Last Name